jdswinbank/voevent-notes/docs/parse.rst

 standard library`_.

-While it's possible to directly apply these generic XML handling tools to VOEvents, it's even more convenient to use a libary which has been especially developed to work with VOEvents.
+While it's possible to directly apply these generic XML handling tools to VOEvents, it's even more convenient to use a library which has been especially developed to work with VOEvents.
 Here, we are using `voevent-parse`_ which does just that.
 Voevent-parse builds on the popular `lxml`_ library: while we'll cover all the material you need to get started here, we refer you to